Basic Astrophotography

 Meteors

-With regards to shooting meteors, there is a very specific technique where you expose for about 5 minutes on 800 (or any fast) film or ISO setting with a normal lens at f2.8 or so.
+Meteor images can also be obtained with your fixed tripod setup.
+There is a very specific technique where you expose for about 5 minutes on 800 (or any fast) film or ISO setting with a normal lens at f2.8 or so.
 You point at the part of the sky where there's likely to be the most activity, or perhaps frame a familiar constellation as my friend did.
-See pix, links, discussion: I've not done this the above with a digital camera; but, due to the shorter exposure (3-7 min), it will work better than star trails (1 minute to all night) *very* long exposures.
+See pix, links, discussion

 Moon